Walking Tour

 Here we see the famous Rainy Lake Hotel, once Scott Street's crown jewel.

-The Rainy Lake Hotel was the result of the Fort Frances Hotel Company's ambition to build a modern tourist hotel that would anchor the growing community.
-In 1928 they succeeded in raising $150,000 ($2.3 million today) and commissioned Arthur Hanford, a prominent Duluth architect, to design a landmark worthy of the optimism of the Roaring 20s (they were unfortunately aware the Great Depression and the Dirty Thirties were about to start).
+The Rainy Lake Hotel came from the Fort Frances Hotel Company's desire to build a modern tourist hotel that would anchor the growing community.
+In 1928 they raised $150,000 ($2.3 million today) and hired the prominent architect Arthur Hanford to design a landmark that reflected the optimism of the Roaring 20s.

-The grand opening on June 15, 1929, was a triumph.
-Canada’s Minister of Labour, officiated the ceremony, which culminated in a lavish banquet and dance in the opulent ballroom.
-The Fort Frances Times hailed it as “a testament to the town’s progress,” and eager crowds gathered to marvel at the cream, tan, and salmon brick façade, accented by white stone trim and a red-tiled roof.
-A wrought-iron balcony, ornamental stonework, and a petite tower crowned the structure.
+The hotel's grand opening on June 15, 1929 was presided over by the Canadian Minister of Labour, and included a lavish banquet and dance in the gorgeous ballroom.
+The Fort Frances Times called the new hotel “a testament to the town’s progress.”
+Eager crowds marveled at the cream, tan, and salmon brick façade, which was accented by white stone trim and a red-tiled roof.
+The exterior also had a wrought-iron balcony, ornamental stonework, and a tower at the top.
+The iron balcony was preserved and can today be seen in Rainy Lake Square.

 * * *

-Inside, the hotel dazzled with modern luxuries.
-The basement housed a terrazzo-floored ballroom (the largest in town), sample rooms for traveling salesmen, and a beauty parlor.
+Inside, the hotel boasted many modern luxuries.
+The basement had a terrazzo-floored ballroom (the largest in town), sample rooms for traveling salesmen, and a beauty parlor.
 The first floor featured a grill room, cafe, and two “public toilets”—a novelty at the time.
-Upstairs, 54 guest rooms offered private baths and telephone service, a rarity in the region.
-Local papers praised the hotel as “the most modern in the northwest,” and it became a magnet for tourists and businessmen alike.1
+There were 54 guest rooms upstairs that included private baths and telephones, a rarity in the region.
+Local papers called it “the most modern hotel in the northwest,” and it became a magnet for tourists and businessmen.1

-Yet the Rainy Lake Hotel’s legacy extends beyond its architecture.
+The Rainy Lake Hotel’s legacy extends beyond its architecture.
 It was a backdrop for the town’s colorful characters, none more memorable than Alfred M. “Spike” Struve.
 Spike was a jack-of-all-trades—lumberman, fur buyer, and commercial fisherman.
-Tales of his antics, like the time he rode a moose across Bad Vermilion Lake, were immortalized in KD Lang’s poem The Riverman:
+Tales of his adventures, like the time he rode a moose across Bad Vermilion Lake, were immortalized in KD Lang’s poem The Riverman:

 “He would ride the swimmin’ moose, Crossin’ Bad Vermilion Lake.
 If he hadn’t no excuse He just rode for ridin’s sake…”

-An editorial eulogized him as “a proper roughneck,” whose larger-than-life persona embodied the rugged spirit of the era.2
+A newspaper editorial called him a “a proper roughneck,” whose larger-than-life persona embodied the spirit of a bygone age.2

-[[https://onthisspot.ca/app/fortfrances/big/mooseonstreeto.jpg]]] A curious image showing people ogling two nervous-looking moose in front of the Rainy Lake Hotel.
+A curious image showing people looking at two nervous-looking moose in front of the Rainy Lake Hotel.

-The hotel endured as a social hub for decades, hosting weddings, political meetings, and travelers.
-In 1985, its cultural significance earned it heritage designation under the Ontario Heritage Act—a nod to its role in shaping Fort Frances’s identity.
+The hotel continued as a social hub for decades, hosting weddings, political meetings, and travelers.
+In 1985 it was given heritage designation under the Ontario Heritage Act; a nod to its role in shaping Fort Frances’s identity.

-In 2005 a legal dispute led to its shuttering.
-Abandoned in the heart of Scott Street, it became a haunting place.
-When municipal officials toured the building they found a time capsule: "Tables were still set for dinner and the dishwashers were still loaded with dishes and cutlery."
-They were spooked wen they discovered that "one of the unwanted visitors to the building had placed a very accurate life-sized dummy on one of the beds."
+In 2005 a legal dispute led to its closing.
+It was abandoned and became a haunting place.
+When municipal officials toured the building they felt like they were walking into a time capsule: "Tables were still set for dinner and the dishwashers were still loaded with dishes and cutlery."
+They were spooked when they discovered that "one of the unwanted visitors to the building had placed a very accurate life-sized dummy on one of the beds."

 They sadly concluded that this historic landmark was beyond saving.
 "The best thing you could say about it was that the basement featured a 16-inch deep swimming pool in summer and an ice surface in winter."

 In 2015 the Rainy Lake Hotel was torn down.
-Yet the town salvaged this valuable piece of land by building Rainy Lake Square in its place, a place for public markets, events, performances, and art exhibitions that can be enjoyed by all the people of Fort Frances.3
+Yet the town salvaged this valuable piece of land on Scott Street by building Rainy Lake Square in its place, a place for public markets, events, performances, and art exhibitions that can be enjoyed by all the people of Fort Frances.3

 10. Fort Frances At War